-What should I discuss with my healthcare provider before taking mifepristone (Mifeprex)?
+What should I discuss with my healthcare provider before taking Mifeprex (Mifeprex)?

-It is not known whether mifepristone passes into breast milk.
-Do not take mifepristone without first talking to your doctor if you are breast-feeding a baby.
+It is not known whether Mifeprex passes into breast milk or if it could harm a nursing baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.